BNU-zhu/The-collected-and-outlined-cropland-parcel/README.md

 Pingyuan, Huaitai, Bingcheng counties in China, Shandong Province<br>
 Luhe counties in China, Guangdong Province<br>
 All the parcels are hand outlined by us<br>
+We outlined these parcels based on the 2-meter gaofen-1 image, <br>
+but due to security policy, we are sorry that we cannot provide the original image.<br>
+If you want, you can download the Google image of the corresponding area.<br>
 [aliyun drive](https://www.alipan.com/s/yeAzsrmX8Zm)(code:90uz)<br>